umbersar/umbersar.github.io/_posts/2021-05-22-constant_folding_sql_server.md

 go
 ```

 But if we abstract away the call to RAND in the UDF behind a view it all works and optimizer is not able to do Constant Folding.
+This time we get a new random number for each row of data.

 ```sql
 create or alter view getrandvalue